chocolatey/docs/input/en-us/chocolatey-gui/setup/uninstallation.md

 ---
-Order: 10
+Order: 20
-xref: uninstall-gui
+xref: gui-uninstallation
-Title: Uninstall Chocolatey GUI
+Title: Uninstallation
 Description: Instructions on how to uninstall Chocolatey GUI
+RedirectFrom:
+  - en-us/chocolatey-gui/setup/uninstallation/chocolatey-gui
 ---

 Chocolatey GUI can be easily uninstalled using the following command: